-The Borough population is over 7,600, 75 percent of which is Iñupiat Eskimo, making it the largest concentration of Iñupiat people
+The Borough population is over 7,600, seventy-five percent of which is Iñupiat, making it the largest concentration of Iñupiat people

 in the world.
-Subsistence activities remain anintegral part of the lifestyle; caribou, moose, seal, and fish are important subsistence foods.
+Subsistence activities remain an integral part of the lifestyle; caribou, moose, seal, and fish are important subsistence foods.
 The area boasts some of the most pristine, unperturbed wilderness in the world.
-During the comfortable summer months, residents enjoy unparalleled boating, fishing and hunting.
-Alcohol consumption is limited by local ordinances.
-With the exception of Kotzebue, the sale and importation of alcohol is illegal in the villages of the Northwest Arctic Borough.
-In Kotzebue, alcohol may be imported, but cannot be sold within city limits.
+During the comfortable summer months, residents enjoy unparalleled boating, fishing, and hunting.

 The Northwest Arctic Borough has no roads connecting it with the rest of Alaska, and no roadways connecting any of the villages with each other.
 However, in the winter, once the Kotzebue Sound and the Kobuk River freeze, a road is plowed through the snow on top of the ice connecting Kotzebue with the Noorvik and Kiana along the Kobuk River.
 Kotzebue is the commercial center of the Borough, serving as both a shipping hub for Northwest Alaska and a transfer point between Anchorage and the villages.
 Kotzebue’s Ralph Wien Memorial Airport supports daily jet service to Anchorage and Nome, as well as smaller prop-driven aircraft to the villages.